 Are you a fan of smoked sausage (or polish sausage) with sweet potatoes and vegetables?
-If so, this 30-minute healthy sheet pan recipe is for you!
-Sheet pan oven meals are easy dinners that are quick to make, and clean up is super minimal.
+If so, this 30-minute Kielbasa sheet pan recipe is for you!
+Honey-Thyme Sausage and Veggie Sheet Pan Dinner is easy and quick to make, and clean up is super minimal.

 I am the biggest fan in the land when it comes to sheet pan meals!
 I call them “one and done” dinners that save time, make meal clean-up easier, and there are no fancy ingredients needed.